TheBoxLtd/shell-lib-ios/README.md

 ```

 In the 'application:didFinishLaunchingWithOptions:' we made two changes.
 First of all (and always should be the first thing to do) initialize the SDK with your configuration file.
 Your entry point for the SDK will be the ScreenzSDKManager instance, this will be always your way to communicate with the framework.
 As you can see we use the sharedInstance of this object but you can create and maintain your own instances if needed.
-The loadConfigurationFromJSONFile just do that, take the name of the JSON file (must end with .json), read it and configure the framework.
+The loadConfigurationFromJSONFile takes the name of the JSON file (must end with .json), reads it and configures the framework.

 After configuring the framework we need to give control over the app to the SDK.
 To do that we just set the ScreenzSDKLoadingViewController as the rootViewController of our app.

-This two basic steps are the core of the Screenz Framework and should be done always in the exact same secuence as explained.
+These two basic steps are the core of the Screenz Framework and should be done always in the exact same secuence as explained.

-There were a couple more changes done, which basically were let the framework handle push notifications from the server and external opening of the app.
+The following changes should let the framework handle push notifications from the server and launch the app externally.

-For notifications we just changed the following callbacks
+For notifications, just change the following callbacks

 ```objective-c
 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo fetchCompletionHandler:(void (^)(UIBackgroundFetchResult))completionHandler {